 Legislation to address illegal fishing and human trafficking

 In support of legal and traceable seafood in the United States, Hy-Vee sent letters to representatives in the House and Senate urging them to pass legislation that addresses illegal fishing and cracks down on human trafficking.
 The Illegal, Unreported, and Unregulated Fishing Act of 2015 was signed into law on Nov.
 5, 2015.
 This is an important step toward ensuring our U.S. seafood marketplace is composed of safe, legal and responsible seafood and that illegal fishing is reduced in the waters around the world.

 Hy-Vee’s policy is to sell seafood that is safe for consumption and harvested or raised in a responsible manner.
 Hy-Vee will not purchase or sell genetically modified or genetically engineered seafood.
 We are confident this is the best decision for our customers as well as the environment.

 Genetically modified and genetically engineered seafood products are inconsistent with Hy-Vee’s Seafood Procurement Policy, which can be found here.
 Our commitment to not sell genetically engineered seafood is highlighted on the Friends of the Earth pledge website at www.foe.org.

 Fishery Improvement Projects

-Several years ago, Hy-Vee became the first retailer in the nation to hire its own U.S. Department of Commerce (USDC) lot inspector to ensure the quality, safety and integrity of the fresh seafood it buys.
-The USDC inspector is stationed onsite at the PDI distribution facility in Ankeny, Iowa, where he routinely checks incoming shipments of fresh seafood and rejects those that do not meet Hy-Vee's standards.
+Several years ago, Hy-Vee became one of the first retailers in the Midwest to hire its own U.S. Department of Commerce (USDC) lot inspector to ensure the quality, safety and integrity of the fresh seafood it buys.
+The USDC inspector is stationed onsite at the PDI distribution facility in Ankeny, Iowa, where he routinely checks incoming shipments of fresh seafood, ensuring that it meets Hy-Vee’s standards.

 What is FishWise?